Deep localization of protein structures in fluorescence microscopy images: Related Works

 Murphy's group has instituted pioneering work in the machine learning computational methods, to accurately predict subcellular locations of proteins from fluorescence microscopy images.
 In this connection, Boland \etal have proposed to utilize Zernike moments and Haralick texture features in conjunction with a neural network to classify protein images from CHO dataset \cite{boland1998automated} into five distinct categories.
 Next, as an extension to their earlier work, Murphy \etal \cite{murphy2000towards} have introduced a quantitative approach in which they not only employed Zernike moments and Haralick texture features for the description of protein images but also presented a new set of geometric and morphological features.
 Back-propagation neural network, linear discriminator, K-nearest neighbors and classification trees were investigated for the stated purpose.
 Adopting the previous feature extraction techniques, Huang and Murphy \cite{huang2004boosting} formed an ensemble of three classifiers to localize the subcellular proteins.

 The proposed approaches by the Murphy group have demonstrated significant performance in discriminating protein localization images.
-However, they had to apply several feature extraction techniques where each technique is dedicated to capturing a specific aspect of protein images.
-Following Murphy~\etal, a novel feature extraction technique known as Threshold Adjacency Statistics (TAS) is proposed in \cite{hamilton2007fast}, in which the input image is converted into binary images using different thresholds.
-In the next step, nine statistics are computed from each binary image, which serves as an input to support vector machines (SVM) for classification.
+However, they had to apply a number of feature extraction techniques where each technique is dedicated to capturing certain aspects of protein images.
+Following the works of Murphy~\etal, a novel feature extraction technique known as Threshold Adjacency Statistics (TAS) is proposed in \cite{hamilton2007fast}, in which the input image is converted into binary images using different thresholds.
+In the next step, from each binary image, nine statistics are computed, which serve as an input to support vector machines (SVM) for classification.
 TAS is able to extract meaningful information from protein images with low computational complexity.
-However, appropriate threshold selection has a significant impact on the performance of generated features.
+However, appropriate threshold selection has a great impact on the performance of generated features.
 Moreover, Chebira~\etal~\cite{chebira2007multiresolution} reported a multi-resolution approach using Haar filters to decompose an input image into multi-resolution subspaces, extracting Haralick, morphological, and Zernike features, and performing classification in respective multi-resolution subspaces.
 Results obtained in this way are combined through a weighting algorithm to yield a global prediction independently.
 The proposed multi-resolution approach demonstrated enhanced performance that comes at the expense of increased computational cost.